swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 ```

 In case of abstract types like protocols and classes (because of inheritance) you can use both `==` and `:`.
-The old and new versions below which have the same number are all equivalent.
+Below the old and new versions which have the same number are all equivalent.

 ```swift
 protocol P { var value: Int { get } }